USMLE Exam Overview and Step Details

 • Subject Focus: The exam has a systems-based focus in that an integrated approach is being tested and you have to relate concepts across disciplines.

-• Why It Still Matters: Despite the fact that it is now marked as Pass/Fail, there can be no compromise in this area.
+• Why It Still Matters: As of January 26, 2022, the USMLE Step 1 exam officially transitioned to a pass/fail system, replacing the previous three-digit numerical score.
+Despite this fact, there can be no compromise in this area.
 It plays a vital role in addressing the clinical cases at the subsequent stages and is also closely checked by the directors of residency programs to recognize any gaps in core knowledge.

 USMLE Step 2 CK Exam